 - Help your child connect with others who have asthma.
 Send your child to "asthma camp" or find other organized activities for children with asthma.
-This can help your child feel less isolated and help him or her gain a better understanding of asthma and its treatment.
+This can help your child feel less isolated and gain a better understanding of asthma and its treatment.

 Preparing for your appointment

 You're likely to start by taking your child to your family doctor or your child's pediatrician.
 However, when you call to set up an appointment, you may be referred to an allergist, lung doctor (pulmonologist) or other specialist.
-Here's some information to help you get ready for your child's appointment, and to know what to expect from the doctor.
+Here's some information to help you get ready for your child's appointment.

 What you can do

-- Write down key personal information, including any major stresses or recent life changes your child has had.
+- Key personal information, including any major stresses or recent life changes your child has had.

 - Write down questions to ask the doctor.

-Preparing a list of questions can help you make the most of the appointment.
-For asthma or asthma-like symptoms, some basic questions to ask your doctor include:
+For asthma or asthma-like symptoms, questions to ask your doctor include:

 - Is asthma the most likely cause of my child's breathing problems?

-- Other than the most likely cause, what else could be causing my child's symptoms?
+- What else could be causing my child's symptoms?